PDF at small $x$ in the non-perturbative region: Parton fusion

 Formulas (\ref{ff12})--(\ref{ff14}) describe the balance between partons incoming and leaving a given generation, resulting in some number of partons remaining in the given generation.
 Note that the second term in (\ref{ff12}) slows down the growth of the number of the remaining partons, and with increasing $n$ this effect becomes increasingly significant.
+We will discuss this issue below, but for now, let us analyze the consistency of the above description.

-We will discuss this issue below.
-But first, we analyze the consistency of the above description.
-In fact, two such conditions can be formulated.
+In fact, two consistency conditions can be formulated.
 The first one, which is in fact trivial, is that the sum of the probabilities for each parton to split or fuse with any other parton must not exceed 1.
 This means that

 The difference between the r.h.s and l.h.s. in (\ref{ff15}) is the probability that the parton remains in the $n$-th generation.
 To analyze consequences of (\ref{ff15}), it is convenient to rewrite it in the form